 If they consider that a person has deliberately disposed of assets to increase eligibility for local authority funding, this is called ‘deliberate deprivation’.
 This might include giving away (gifting) assets, as well as other courses of action, such as selling an asset for less than its true value.
 For example, there have been cases of people ‘selling’ houses to a relative for a nominal fee such as £10, just so that they can transfer the legal ownership.

-Of course, not all disposal of assets is deliberate deprivation - it might have nothing to do with care.
+Of course, not all disposals of assets are necessarily deliberate deprivation - it might have nothing to do with care, especially if there was no consideration of paying for the cost of care at that time.
 Your relative might want to give tax-free sums of money to children or grandchildren so that they can enjoy seeing them spend it, and to avoid inheritance tax.
 They might want to help family members who are struggling financially, or splash out on a well-deserved ‘holiday of a lifetime’ once they retire.

 When might disposal of assets be defined as 'deliberate'?